dsohk/suse-caasp-install/README.md

-# Installation scripts for SUSE CaaSP/CAP
+# Installation scripts for SUSE CaaSP and CAP

-This is a set of scripts to quickly deploy SUSE CaaSP/CAP deployment.
+This is a set of scripts to quickly deploy SUSE CaaSP and CAP deployment.

-* SUSE Infra Node (RMT, DHCP/DNS/NTP, TFTP+Autoyast, NFS)
+* SUSE Infra Node (RMT, DNS, NTP, NFS)
 * SUSE CaaS Platform
 * SUSE Cloud Application Platform
 * Prometheus and Grafana for Infrastructure Monitoring